rali-udem/jsRealB/demos/Weather/README.md

                 )
         return "\n".join(paragraphs)

-A period is described a list of sentences dealing with different weather aspects when they are relevant according to the data for the given period: conditions of the sky (clear, cloudy, etc.), precipitations (quantity of snow or rain), wind (direction and speed), temperature (levels, variations within the period) and the value of the UV index.
+A period is described as a list of sentences dealing with different weather aspects when they are relevant according to the data for the given period: conditions of the sky (clear, cloudy, etc.), precipitations (quantity of snow or rain), wind (direction and speed), temperature (levels, variations within the period) and the value of the UV index.
 When the data is not *interesting* for the period, these functions return `None` which is ignored.

     def forecast_period(wInfo,period,lang):
         sents=filter(lambda l:l!=None,[